Ollie-C/ollie-c/README.md

 <p align="center">👋 I'm a London-based developer with a passion for creating unique, seamless apps that hold altruistic value and that motivate and inspire.
 I am seasoned Tokyo morning commuter, long-time gamer and enjoyer of scenic mountains</p>

+### Where am I [update 03/24]?

+As of April 2023, I began working full-time as a software developer for an awesome creative agency.
+My focus turned to the job for a good period of time and the team there uses Gitlab.
+Myvu (my side project) had to be put on hold.
+The moment I found my feet (and some time at the weekend), my son was born into the world.
+Now my focus is on him.
+(As you read this, you may notice my most recent Spotify song is a white noise track, this is not related to getting him to sleep at night, I am just a big of the white noise scene in music)

+As I find a balance between work and life (I am VERY close (I think)), I will work my way back here onto to some more cool dev projects.
+Watch this space.

 ![Alt text](https://spotify-recently-played-readme.vercel.app/api?user=motijeo&count=1)